carlosorellano/carlosorellano/README.md

-- 👋 Hello, I'm Carlos Orellano
+- 👋 Hello, I'm Andres Orellano
 - 👀 I am interested in...
 Web Development jobs
 - 🌱 I am currently learning...
 New technologies for mobile development
 - 💞️ I am looking to collaborate on...
 Frontend projects for web and apps